pabloibiza/WiCC/README.md

 <br/><br/>

 # Final release
 The version 1.0 includes password cracking (WEP and WPA/WPA2 networks), DoS attacks, client de-authentication, and data decryption funtionalities.
+From now on, the WiCC project is mantained in [a different repository](https://github.com/wicc2/WiCC2).
+Newer releases can be found there.<br/>
 If you want to get in contact to notify us about some bugs you encountered, or about some feature you thing could be interesting to add, you can use the contact information showed on our GitHub profiles listed below.
 <br/><br/>